Thank you for reading our post, please rate this article at the end.

 Keep in mind the lottery

-Finally, be aware of the lottery that comes into play when trying to get a permit.
+Finally, be aware of the lottery that applies when applying for a permit.
 Not everybody gets permits for the trails leading to the summit of Mount Whitney.
 This is done to limit the number of people on Mount Whitney.
 Due to the lottery, it’s also pretty difficult to plan ahead since you don’t know if you’ll be granted a permit a not.

 Home page